Keyboard shortcuts

 To avoid blocking the UI, it’s a common pattern to execute an action from QML, then react to the resulting event.
 It’s known that the indirection makes debugging difficult and can cause race conditions with multiple subscribers.
 It’s a mess, so my recommendation is to avoid this antipattern.
 Instead, let models handle updates reactively when possible.

-To access entities directly without going through models, use QCoro to await results from their dedicated entities controllers.
+To access entities directly without going through models, use QCoro to await results from their dedicated entity controllers.

 There is no model for custom features and their use cases.
 Like entities, you can access them through their controllers, using QCoro to await results directly instead of relying on events: